 A floor drain is also important, as water can accumulate around the hot tub.
 For safety reasons, proper floor materials should be installed that are slip resistant when wet.

 For an indoor installation into an existing space, it is best to consult your local Master Spas dealerto determine the exact size of the opening needed to move the hot tub into the room.

 A hot tub is a great addition to your backyard, and a smaller spa can easily fit on a deck, small patio, or even balcony.

-A solid, level foundation is recommended so that the weight of the hot tub is supported.
-The recommended foundation is a concrete pad with a minimum thickness of four inches with steel reinforcement bars crossed throughout the pad.
+The recommended foundation is a reinforced concrete pad.
 Just because the tub is smaller doesn’t mean you need less support!

-If you choose to place your hot tub on pavers, it is critical that the surface be even, to reduce unnecessary stress on the frame or shell of the hot tub.
+If your patio is not level, the uneven surface can put stress or even damage the frame or shell of the hot tub.

 A structural engineer or contractor should evaluate your structure if you want to put your hot tub on a deck.